proger/haloop/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/haloop.svg)](https://pypi.python.org/pypi/haloop)

-Haloop is a speech agent toolkit.
-Haloop provides `hac` program for acoustic model training, `hal` for RNN language model training and evaluation and `hat` for attention decoder LM.
+Haloop is an agent toolkit.
+It provides `hac` program for acoustic model training, `hal` program for language model training, and `hat` for agent testing.
 The package is available on PyPI:

 ```
 pip install haloop
 ```

-Currently, `hat` is a REPL for Ukrainian GPT-2 models from the paper [GPT-2 Metadata Pretraining Towards Instruction Finetuning for Ukrainian](https://github.com/proger/uk4b).
+By default, `hat` operates as a REPL for Ukrainian GPT-2 models from the paper [GPT-2 Metadata Pretraining Towards Instruction Finetuning for Ukrainian](https://github.com/proger/uk4b).

 To use `hat`, install some additional dependencies and models: